Hearing & Balance

 At ProHealth Hearing & Balance, we’re passionate about improving hearing health and quality of life.
 We help patients with hearing and balance problems of all kinds.

-Our team includes ear and hearing and balance specialists.
+Our team includes ear, hearing and balance clinicians.
 We use the latest tools and techniques to assess hearing, and we always put patients’ needs first.
 Also, as part of our team approach, we work closely with ProHealth Physicians Ear, Nose & Throat.

 Scope of care